jmelesky/omwllf/README.md

 ## How to use this

-First, make sure you have python3 installed on your system and reachable.
+First, make sure you have python (version 3.3 or higher) installed on your system and reachable.

 Second, make sure the script itself (`omwllf.py`) is downloaded and available.
 You can download it from github at https://github.com/jmelesky/omwllf